-The Dyson Building will be a new centre for Science, Technology, Engineering, Arts and Mathematics (STEAM) education.
-It will be designed by Dyson’s architects Wilkinson Eyre, the first practice to achieve two consecutive wins of both the Lubetkin Prize and the Stirling Prize.
+The Dyson Building is new centre for Science, Technology, Engineering, Arts and Mathematics (STEAM) education.
+It has been designed by Dyson’s architects Wilkinson Eyre, the first practice to achieve two consecutive wins of both the Lubetkin Prize and the Stirling Prize.

-The building, located at our Senior School, will incorporate outside teaching spaces which will provide flexible multi use areas that can be used as outdoor classrooms, and can also function as social spaces for quiet recreation and socialisation.
+The building, located at the heart of our Senior School campus, incorporates outside teaching spaces which provide flexible multi-use areas that can be used as outdoor classrooms, and can also function as social spaces for quiet recreation and socialisation.
 The provision of these outdoor classrooms recognises that learning does not stop outside of classroom doors and aims to create a campus where people can come together to share and exchange ideas in social learning spaces.

-The plan includes classes that open to an interactive and welcoming courtyard, which is not solely a circulation space.
-Art hubs, open stair/seating area, IT point and facilities shall turn the spine of the building into a proactive area of gathering studies.
+The building includes classes that open to an interactive and welcoming courtyard, which is not solely a circulation space.
+Art hubs, IT points and open-stair seating areas turn the spine of the building into an area for collaborative studies.
 The internal configuration of the rooms has the workshops of the Art Department separate to the Science Department for sound-proofing reasons and external access matters.

 The building has been designed to create a feeling of openness, both within the building and when you stand within the surrounding buildings and landscape.
-In order to do so the proposal is to use a light steel framing structure with highly insulated facade cladding and a thermal efficient glazing system.
+In order to do so, the building encorporates a light steel framing structure with highly insulated facade cladding and a thermal efficient glazing system.

 Key to the design is sustainability

-The landscape and planting design seeks to increase net biomass on campus through increasing the total number of trees, increasing the formal lawn, introducing substantial areas of green walls, green louvres and a sedum roof.
-Green areas and trees between the two buildings shall also implement the quality of the outdoor and indoor spaces.
+The landscaping and planting increases net biomass on campus through more trees, a larger formal lawn and by introducing substantial areas of green walls, green louvres and a sedum roof.
+Green areas and trees improve the quality of the outdoor and indoor spaces.
 Tree species have been selected in accordance with advice from the project ecologist to maximise benefits for wildlife.

 Solar studies are helping with optimising the ratio between clear and opaque surfaces, in order to control internal radiation both in terms of heating and natural lighting.
-The new building will seek to avoid conflict with the County Wildlife Site and explore opportunities to deliver new green areas and outdoor spaces to the benefit of amenity and biodiversity.
+The new building seeks to avoid conflict with the County Wildlife Site and explores opportunities to deliver new green areas and outdoor spaces to the benefit of amenity and biodiversity.